wearehx/policies/admin-policy.md

   - In the event the web interface becomes inaccessible while voting is in progress, the voting period and moderation term may be extended to the nearest hour based on the outage length.
 - The group will have one official maintainer for the voting web interface.
   - The maintainer can be removed and replaced via an unanimous vote among the current elected admins.
-  - The maintainer is responsible for producing the results of the election for each cycle, ensuring the voting application is secure, and maintaining its reliability.
+  - The maintainer is responsible for producing the results of the election for each term, ensuring the voting application is secure, and maintaining its reliability.
     - The maintainer may remove clearly spam candidates, and the current admins may veto any removals.
   - The maintainer must not run in any election they maintain.
 - The voting system will not allow non-group members to vote; it may additionally deny some users the ability to vote if the user's account appears fraudulent.